Fukaya categories of blowups: Fukaya categories and quantum cohomology

 \subsection{Composition maps}

-In this section we apply the transversality results of the previous section to construct immersed Floer theory.
-In the Morse model the generators of the immersed Floer cochains are critical points of a Morse function on the Lagrangian together with ordered self-intersection points of the immersion.
-Recall for each pair $(\phi_-, \phi_+) \in \LL^2$ there is a smooth manifold (of varying dimensions)
+In this section, we apply the transversality results above to construct Lagrangian Floer theory.
+In the Morse model the generators of the Lagrangian Floer cochains are critical points of a Morse function on the Lagrangian intersection, assumed clean.
+Recall for each pair $(L, L') \in \LL^2$, the intersection $L\cap L'$ is a smooth manifold.
+We have chosen a Morse function